BartKieviet/Bookkeeper/devnotes.md

 See that's exactly 11 commas between that "2" and the "44", because the former is array index 17, and the latter is 28, and 28 - 17 = 11 (you wouldn't want to
 see the literal for a Dark Dome, heh).
-And no, this doesn't mean Javascipt would allocate space for 29 numbers to store this array; it's still only 5 values stored (arrays are "sparse"), it's just the syntax of literals that is awkward.
+And no, this doesn't mean Javascript would allocate space for 29 numbers to store this array; it's still only 5 values stored (arrays are "sparse"), it's just the syntax of literals that is awkward.

 So.
 When using or implementing objects that operate on integer-keyed dictionaries, do try to note which representation is used.
 See comments on methods of `Building`, for example.
+And prefer arrays if you can choose.

 ## Firefox CSS workarounds